remyCases/SpeedshardMoneyDungeon/README.md

 ### Using MSL

 - Download the latest `.zip` of [Speedshard - MoneyDungeon](https://github.com/remyCases/SpeedshardMoneyDungeon/releases).
+- Unzip it, you should have one file.
 - Move the `Speedshard_MoneyDungeon.sml` in the `MSL/Mods` folder.
 - Run `ModShardLauncher.exe`.
 - Click on the anvil icon on the leftside.